ibm-cloud-docs/log-analysis/devops/config_api.md

 Specifies the list of services from which you want to view data.

-In the LogDNA web UI, the value that is set for **Source** in the **Line identifiers** section corresponds to the hosts value of the service that generates that log.
+In the logging web UI, the value that is set for **Source** in the **Line identifiers** section corresponds to the hosts value of the service that generates that log.

 For example, to enter multiple hosts, you must separate the hosts with a comma: